ArghaSarker/reinforcement-learning-homework-summer-2023/homework01/README.md

 - rook: -5
 - queen: -9
 - king: -∞

-making a move: -0.5 (punishment to prefer quick games) pawn promotion: reward amount depends on piece chosen
+making a move: -0.5 (punishment to prefer quick games)

+pawn promotion: reward amount depends on piece chosen
 - pawn: +0
 - knight: +2
 - bishop: +2
 - rook: +4
 - queen: +8

+(similar amount of punishment if opponent gets to do pawn promotion)

 **Policy**: The probability distribution over all possible actions, given an initial state that gets optimized during learning such that higher probability is assigned to better move options.
 This probability also depends on the opponent player’s move.